 1. Lengthy hiring processes

-If candidates are interviewing, it’s highly likely that they’re looking to start a new opportunity imminently.
-Although yours might be their first-choice role, it’s unlikely that they’ll risk holding out for you if someone else makes an offer first.
+During the job offer process, it’s highly likely that candidates are looking to start a new opportunity imminently.
+Although yours might be their first-choice role, it’s unlikely that they’ll risk holding out for you and decline a job offer if someone else makes an offer first.

 It’s no secret that the hiring market is candidate-led and has been for some time.
 They are receiving multiple offers from businesses looking to secure qualified talent—a long hiring process puts you right at the back of the queue.
 Similarly, a poor onboarding process can lead to low retention rates, with 54% of businesses reporting that they’ve lost employees during the probation period alone.

 Related: Find out why Time to Hire is increasingly a factor in attracting and securing top talent.